 In 2006, Hobart and William Smith Colleges decided to become standardized test optional, meaning applicants would choose whether HWS would use scores (SAT or ACT) in our admissions evaluation process.* Our President, Provost and Vice President for Enrollment all agreed that given our limited reliance on these test scores in the decision-making process and their minimal usefulness in measuring qualities we value highly – curiosity, conscientiousness and character – we would allow applicants to choose whether or not to submit scores for our review.
-Our admissions process has always relied most heavily on a student’s high school transcript, including grade performance and rigor of courses selected, with significant consideration given to the recommendations, essay, extracurricular activities, community involvement and student’s class rank (when available).
+Our admissions process has always relied most heavily on a student’s high school transcript, including grade performance and rigor of courses selected, with significant consideration given to the recommendations, essay, extracurricular activities, community involvement and the admissions interview.

-Now two years into this new policy, our expectations have more than been met, and our applicants found the change refreshing as they had a choice in how they presented themselves for consideration in our highly competitive applicant pool.
+Now several years into this policy, our applicants have found the change refreshing as they had a choice in how they presented themselves for consideration in our highly competitive applicant pool.

 |Used Scores||Didn’t Use Scores|